Certain milestones need to be achieved before payment of grant. These milestones should be detailed in the timetable.

 - TA1 Explanatory Notes

-- NT1 Explanatory Notes
+- NT1 Explanatory Notes and

 - Scheme Submission Documents – Ready Reckoner